Bronze Age Standing Stones

 OS Maps - Landranger 96 (Barrow-in-Furness), Explorer OL6 (The English Lakes: SW Area)

-two slim stones, probably of Bronze Age date, stand in the shadow of the ominous and looming
+two slim blade-like stones, probably of Bronze Age date, stand in the shadow of the ominous and looming

 Black Combe hill to the north and the smaller and more gentle hills that